The smarter way

 Checkout API

 Ottu provides a comprehensive collection of APIs that offer a seamless and efficient way to test payments and enable merchants to accept and process transactions instantly.
-The Checkout API is the cornerstone of any payment initiation, whether it's or .
+The Checkout API is the cornerstone of any payment initiation, whether it's API-based or SDK-based.

-In order to ensure optimal transaction success tracking and minimize the number of required payment transactions, merchants should a Payment Transaction as soon as the amount is known.
+In order to ensure optimal transaction success tracking and minimize the number of required payment transactions, merchants should create a Payment Transaction as soon as the amount is known.
 This typically occurs when a customer adds their first item to their cart.
-Following this, any changes to the total amount should be updated using the method.
+Following this, any changes to the total amount should be updated using the Checkout API PATCH method.

 By updating the same payment transaction, rather than creating a new one for each payment attempt, merchants can more effectively trace customer interactions with their cart.
 This is particularly useful for events such as insufficient funds, where a customer may remove an item from their cart and successfully complete a transaction on their next attempt.
 Tracking and analyzing such events can help merchants make data-driven decisions for future improvements.

-Permissions are managed using and .
-Specifically, Basic Authentication is used to grant permissions for creating, updating, and reading data, as well as using allowed when or payment transactions.
+Permissions are managed using Basic Authentication and API-Key.
+Specifically, Basic Authentication is used to grant permissions for creating, updating, and reading data, as well as using allowed PG codes when creating or updating payment transactions.

 It is important to ensure that the appropriate level of permissions is assigned to each user or application using the APIs.
 This can help to prevent unauthorized access or modification of sensitive data.
 Additionally, it is recommended to rotate API-Keys on a regular basis and to use secure password storage practices when using Basic Authentication.

-When using the , all permissions are granted by default, as the API-Key is considered to have admin permissions.
-See
+When using the API-Key, all permissions are granted by default, as the API-Key is considered to have admin permissions.
+See How to Generate API Keys

-• To create a transaction, the user needs specific permission depending on the being used:
+• To create a transaction, the user needs specific permission depending on the plugin being used:

-• "Can add payment requests" for the plugin
+• "Can add payment requests" for the Payment Request plugin

-• "Can add e-commerce payments" for the plugin
+• "Can add e-commerce payments" for the E-Commerce plugin

-• Permission to use the payment gateway is also required: "Can use pg_code"
+• Permission to use the payment gateway code is also required: "Can use pg_code"

 • To update a transaction, the user needs specific permission depending on the plugin being used: